Scotty/Lilly, futurefic!, and oneshot. Just something I wrote to kill the time, really. I don't own anything, and reviews are always appreciated.

 Scotty laughed, kissing her nose.
 "I love you."

 She was still slightly incredulous at how those words made her feel.
 She leant her forehead into his, cupping his cheek with her thumb.
 "I love you too.
-It's… insane that I can say that to you so easily, when I've managed to tell anyone before-" she stared into his eyes, "But I do, I love you, and it's that easy."
+It's… I can say that to you so easily, when I've never managed to tell anyone before-" she stared into his eyes, seemingly exasperated, "But I do, I love you, and it's that easy."

 And then she let herself drown in him.